-The truth, often elusive and ambiguous, now has a new ally after the glowing polygraph: artificial intelligence.
+The truth, often elusive and ambiguous, now has a new ally after the glittering polygraph: artificial intelligence.
 At the Tokyo University of Science, a team of researchers has developed a machine learning model that promises to reveal deceptions through subtle variations in facial expressions and heartbeats.
 A new lie detector.

 The study, published in Artificial Life and Robotics (I link it here) could revolutionize the way we approach the question of truthfulness in human interactions.